livepeer/docs/docs/core-concepts/protocol.md

 ---
+slug: /core-concepts/protocol
 title: Livepeer Protocol
-sidebar_position: 1
+sidebar_position: 2
 ---

+## About the Livepeer Protocol

-This section of the documentation provides an overview of the Livepeer protocol along with API documentation for interacting it.
+Includes detailed highlevel information for building with the Livepeer protocol.
+It explains the Livepeer protocol providing you with an understanding of how it works, and with links to API reference documentation for interacting it.

 <!-- ## Quick Access